jpsouza06/spacetraveling/README.md

 # :rocket: About

-A finance site focused on controlling personal expenses, being able to add expenses or earnings and return the total.
+A simple blog where we can see the title of the post on the home page and, when clicking, be redirected to the post.

 ##